NATIONAL SPIRIT OF ’45 DAY | AUGUST 14

 National Spirit of ’45 Day honors the can-do attitude of an entire generation affected by the trials and hardships of World War II.
-Observed every year on the second Sunday in August, communities around the country hold events and memorials.
+Observed every year on August 14, communities around the country hold events and memorials.
 Each one honors those who have inspired us, sacrificed, and preserved our nation for future generations.

 The day ideally sets out to illustrate the people of the Greatest Generation.
 Over the years, iconic images have been imprinted on our minds.
 However, they only tell a part of the story.
 Still, thousands more remain to be told.
 Spirit of ’45 Day urges us to explore the history.
 Listen to the stories.
 Get involved and help preserve the memories of those who lived it.

 Around the world, servicemen and women stepped up to the task in the Pacific, Europe, the Mediterranean or Africa.
 At home, men and women provided valuable food, parts, and labor.
 Everyone did their part.
 The youngest of them managed farm work and took on duties on the homefront.
 Often, supplies of certain items were low – rubber for tires or leather for shoes for example.
 And gas, too.
 Rationing was not uncommon.

 The generation innovated.
 They sacrificed.
 And roles shifted.
 While they did, technology advanced, too.
 As a result, manufacturing faced a new horizon.

 Those motivated to do their duty often did so a personal cost.
 While migrating great distances, sometimes the only means of communication was the post office.
 Journalists filled in the blanks via radio and newspaper.
 Their words filled the airwaves or emptied bottles of ink onto pages with their stories.
 And the nation paid attention.